 Creating a membership program and slapping the word “loyalty”on it is in no way an automatic means to increasing customer retention rates.
 Frankly, loyalty isn’t even what we should be aiming for.

 Ultimately, value is what creates loyalty, and by extension, value is what we should focus our efforts on creating.
 When you offer more value than your competitors, loyalty is a natural byproduct.

 That’s an insanely cliche word – “value” – so let’s wrap some meat around it.
 As Katrina Lerman writes for AdAge “we are loyal to the companies and retailers who show us they understand us through the products they offer and the customer experiences they create.”

 Let’s say I have an app called Imgur that I use to scroll through interesting images and visual resources and occasionally favorite them.
-Now let’s say that myself and about 50,000 of my online friends have been clamoring for Imgur to add a particular feature we want – let’s say the ability to add folders to our collection of favorites so we can sort them by category for easy reference.
+Now let’s say that myself and about 50,000 of my online friends have been clamoring for Imgur to add a particular feature we want – for example, the ability to add folders to our collection of favorites so we can sort them by category for easy reference.